kenseii/kenseii.github.io/_posts/2024-01-06-Replacing-celery-tasks.md

 ---
 published: false
 ---
-# Why and how to replace running tasks in your application
+# Why and how to replace running celery tasks in your application

 ## Background